Is My Finger Broken?

-The mechanism of injury or MOI is very telling if the finger is broken or not.
+How do I know if my finger is broken?
+The mechanism of injury or MOI is very telling if you broke your finger.
 Some injuries are known for breaking a tendon or ligament and not a bone.
-Pain hours after an injury is a good indicator that something is broken or sprained.
+Pain hours after an injury is a good indicator that there might be a break or sprain.

-Many people will answer yes; however the question really should be “can you move it like you could before the injury”.
-Most people can still move a broken finger to a certain extent.
-If you can not move it, you need to have a doctor look at it.
+Many people will answer yes; however, the question really should be, “can you move it like you could before the injury.”
+You may still be able to move a finger that is broke.
+If you can not move or straighten it without extreme pain, you need to have a doctor look at it.

 Or was it, and someone popped it back in place?
 This could be a dislocation, meaning out of joint.
 A dislocation sometimes has a fracture too.
+You may have swelling and bruising as well.
 If your finger is bent or crooked, you need to have a doctor examine it.

-Even a “sprain” is bruised and swollen; however, deep dark purple-blue-black color is usually associated with broken bones.
-If swelling stays in the finger or area for several days, it would not hurt to have a doctor examine it.
+Even a “sprain” can bruise and swell; however, with broken bones you will experience a deep dark purple-blue-black color.
+If swelling stays in the finger or area for several days, it will not hurt to have a doctor examine it.

-If you are not bleeding, yes you can wait a day or two and see if “Mother Nature” helps it heal.
-However, if it is pointing in the wrong direction or just looks wrong, get an x ray and see your doctor.
-Sometimes fractures in the hand and wrist are so small that they do not show up on x-ray right away; and the ER tells you it is not broken.
+If you are not bleeding, yes, you can wait a day or two and see if “Mother Nature” helps it heal.
+However, if it is pointing in the wrong direction or looks wrong, get an x-ray and see your doctor.
+Sometimes fractures in the hand and wrist are so small that they do not show up on an x-ray immediately, and the ER tells you it is not broken.
 However, if pain and lack of motion persist, you should have a doctor examine it.

 To make an appointment with JOI Rehab for Hand Therapy, please call 904-858-7045.

 To join the JOI Rehab Team, please read this article.
 We are currently looking for Athletic Trainers and Massage Therapists.